Koch network: Criminal justice reform

 In early 2018, the Koch network continued its mission to "promote criminal justice reform and anti-recidivism programs" through discussions with the Department of Justice in Washington, and initiatives like the Safe Streets and Second changes program.
-While many see Attorney General Jeff Sessions as a potential roadblock to the Koch networks goal of broader criminal justice reform in the United States, Mark Holden, vice president and general counsel for Koch Industries, notes that they are making in roads with the Attorney General, starting with prison reform.
+While many see Attorney General Jeff Sessions as a potential roadblock to the Koch network's goal of broader criminal justice reform in the United States, Mark Holden, vice president and general counsel for Koch Industries, notes that they are making inroads with the Attorney General, starting with prison reform.
 The Koch network, at their 2018 meeting the launch of Safe Streets and Second Chances, announced a $4 million pilot project designed to shift the American criminal justice system from punishment to prioritizing rehabilitation.
 The initiative, led by Koch Industries in conjunction with the Texas Public Policy Foundation and Right on Crime, will launch in Florida, Louisiana, Texas, and Pennsylvania.
 Researchers will develop "individualized re-entry" plans for over 1,000 participants at 8 sites and then analyze the results.

-Critics (Robert Greenwald, Jane Mayer, American Bridge) have suggested "the push to roll back the criminal code is really just the brothers' deregulatory agenda by another name", particularly after an indictment of a Koch refinery in Texas for "97 felony violations of environmental law" in 1995, along with other "environmental, workplace safety, fraud, and bribery allegations" against Koch Industries.